 There are three common ways to acquire EU citizenship as a non-EU citizen.

-- Just soli (English: right of ground) - through your place of birth
+- Jus soli (English: right of ground) - through your place of birth

-- jus sanguinis (English: right of blood) - through ancestry and descent
+- Jus sanguinis (English: right of blood) - known as citizenship by descent

 In some countries being born within its boundaries is sufficient to acquire citizenship, most notably the United States of America.
 EU countries do not automatically and unconditionally grant citizenship to children born in their territories to foreign citizens.
 The most common condition for citizenship through birth is that the parents must have resided in the country for a certain period of time before the child was born.

 You may be eligible for EU citizenship if you have parents, grandparents or great-grandparents that were from an EU country.
 EU countries that offer the most favourable route for citizenship by descent are Portugal, Ireland, Italy Poland, Portugal, Latvia and Lithuania.
 Other EU countries allow it as well, but under more stringent conditions; individual circumstances are judged.

 There is no common EU-wide law or procedure for citizenship by descent, each EU country has its own specific rules, application processes and required documentation.

 If you legally reside in an EU country for an extended amount of time, you acquire rights.
 Most common reason for an extended stay in a foreign country is employment or retirement.

 Your stay is initially backed by a temporary residence permit, combined with a work permit when applicable.
-After a certain amount of time you are able to convert the temporary residence (TR) to a permanent residence (PR) status.
+After a certain amount of time you are able to convert the temporary residence to a permanent residence status.
 Subsequently citizenship becomes available.

 Conditions for citizenship through naturalization vary across EU countries.
 Some countries allow you to apply for citizenship directly after acquiring permanent residence, others you have to go through a rigid process of integration test years after acquiring permanent residence.
 Naturalization usually requires being able to prove a certain level of local language proficiency.